victorFernandezF/Morse-Converter/README.md

 Are you trying to send an s.o.s message in morse code?
 Don´t worry that little program tells you the correct dots and dashes for your message.
 Morse Code Translator converts words to morse code.
+Now it is posible to translate morse code to text.

 ### language
 Python